praekeltfoundation/vumi2/docs/routers.rst

 A to address router routes inbound messages from one or many transports according to the to address on the message.
-The address is matched against a list of patterns, and is sent to the first applications whose configured pattern is matched against.
+The address is matched against a list of patterns, and is sent to the first application whose configured pattern is matched against.

 A default application can also be configured to forward any messages that do not match any of the patterns.